 But there are a couple of very important details!

 option forwardfor, makes HAProxy sent the X-Forwarded-For to your webserver.
-For a lot of services this is all you would need to make it workable so it’s a good pratice to include.
+For a lot of services this is all you would need to make it workable, so it’s a good practice to include.

 http-request set-header Origin http://%[hdr(host)]/, this is where the magic happens.
 We change the header